 Would love your thoughts, please comment at the end of the post!

-Weight loss surgery reduces the holding capacity of the stomach, due to which foods high in refined sugar or dairy products can get dumped rapidly into the small intestine.
-This phenomenon is referred to as ‘Dumping Syndrome’, and can often lead to nausea and vomiting.
+Post surgery, the holding capacity of your stomach is altered due to which dairy foods and sugary diets can get dumped rapidly into the small intestine.
+This phenomenon is referred to as ‘Dumping Syndrome’, or rapid gastric emptying and can often lead to nausea and vomiting.

 Watch your eating habits if you encounter nausea along with any of the following symptoms: